THE COOKS

 Our solution

-Our idea combines sustainability and nutrition by reimagining kabalagala, a traditional Ugandan snack made from ripe bananas and cassava flour, which is primarily carbohydrate-rich.
-We enhance its value with a nutrient-dense flour blend made from crickets, mukene (silverfish), cassava, and bananas.
-This upgraded kabalagala provides essential proteins, omega-3 fatty acids, vitamins, and minerals, making it a healthier, more balanced snack.
-The innovation extends to biodegradable and food grade optionally edible packaging.
-Designed with a double-layer structure, the inner layer is safe for human consumption, while the outer layer can be fed to poultry or left to decompose naturally.
-The packaging is made from the peelings of cassava and bananas, reusing by-products and closing the cycle of food waste.
-When decomposed, it enriches the soil with nutrients, releases embedded seeds that grow into trees or edible plants.
+Our idea combines sustainability and nutrition where we are cultivating mushroom as alternative protein from agricultural waste to produce nutritious food targeting poor nutrition while managing waste and the same time, reimagining kabalagala, a nutrient deficient but highly consumed traditional Ugandan snack made from ripe bananas and cassava flour, which is primarily carbohydrate-rich.
+We enhance its value with a blend of nutrient-dense powders made from alternative protein sources that's crickets and mushroom, plus other ingredients including mukene (silverfish), cassava, and bananas.
+This upgraded kabalagala provides essential proteins, omega-3 fatty acids, vitamins, and minerals, making it a healthier, more balanced snack than the locally consumed one.
+The innovation extends to biodegradable and food grade packaging.
+Designed with a double-layer structure, the inner layer is food grade in contact with the snack, while the outer layer enhances protective purposes.
+The packaging is made from waste that is; peelings of cassava and bananas, reusing by-products and closing the cycle of food waste by repurposing the rest of the waste and waste generated along the region to cultivate alternative protein; mushroom for more nutritious food sources.
+The packaging also when decomposes forms a growth medium for the alternative protein; mushroom.
 This dual-purpose design reduces waste, supports reforestation, and provides additional value to local farmers.
 By directly aligning consumer habits with ecological restoration, it integrates circular economy principles into everyday life.
-Unique its ability to serve multiple purposes—offering nutrition, reducing waste, fostering reforestation, and supporting space exploration—creates a transformative and scalable solution.
+Unique in its ability to serve multiple purposes—offering nutrition, reducing waste, fostering reforestation, and supporting space exploration—creates a transformative and scalable solution.